Kaushik105/passmate/README.md

 - Improving UI/UX design
 - Adding backup and restore capabilities

+## 📄 Branches and Deployment

+This project contains two separate deployment-ready branches:

+### Branches:
+- **main**: Contains both versions (localStorage and MongoDB) in a single repository
+- **passmate**: Contains only the localStorage version for deployment
+- **passmate-mongo**: Contains only the MongoDB version for deployment

+### Deployment Notes:
+- For localStorage version deployment, use the `passmate` branch
+- For MongoDB version deployment, use the `passmate-mongo` branch
+- Each version has been optimized for its respective deployment target

 ## 📄 License

 This project is licensed under the ISC License.